haxwithaxe/certdeploy/README.md

 ```

 #### Server Security Considerations
-When run as a script (`--renew`) or daemon outside of docker it's expected that the CertDeploy server will run as root or a user that has permission to run Certbot to run ``certbot renew``.
+When run as a script (`--renew`) or daemon outside of docker it's expected that the CertDeploy server will run as root or a user that has permission to run ``certbot renew``.
 Because it can run arbitrary code (via the `renew_exec` and `renew_args` configs) and distributes your TLS certs, it is very strongly recommended that the config file is globally read only or readable only by the user running the server, and writable only by root or at most only by the user that runs the server.
+Similarly (but less so) the push queue can be used to force the server to push certs or files that are where the given lineage should be.
+Putting the queue file in a place where other users can get to it doesn't directly create a security hole but it can be combined with other potential problems to distribute or exfiltrate data.

 ### Installation
 The recommended way to use the server is to have it running in a docker container.
-This image has Certbot baked in and automatically runs `certbot renew` on a schedule.
+The [server image](https://hub.docker.com/r/haxwithaxe/certdeploy-server) has Certbot baked in and automatically runs `certbot renew` on a schedule.

 #### Docker
 1. Create a directory to put the configs in and enter it.
 For example `mkdir conf && cd conf`.